 Crime: In general, Croatia is considered to be a very safe country.
 They have a highly modernized and professional police force to maintain peace and order.
 There is an increased level in crimes of opportunity in the past few years, but nothing that poses a real threat to tourists.

-Electrical Adapters: The electrical outlets are powered by 230 volts of electricity and frequency of 50 Hertz.
+Electrical Adapters: The electrical outlets are powered by 230 volts of electricity and a frequency of 50 Hertz.
 Use an electrical adapter if your devices are suited for a different electrical voltage.

 Trivia: Croatia is home to the world’s smallest town – Hum.
 The average population of this town fluctuates from 17 to 23.